Electron transport chain: Cytochrome electron carriers

 Cytochromes are proteins that contain iron.
 They are found in two very different environments.

 Some cytochromes are water-soluble carriers that shuttle electrons to and from large, immobile macromolecular structures imbedded in the membrane.
 The mobile cytochrome electron carrier in mitochondria is cytochrome c.
 Bacteria use a number of different mobile cytochrome electron carriers.

 Other cytochromes are found within macromolecules such as Complex III and Complex IV.
 They also function as electron carriers, but in a very different, intramolecular, solid-state environment.

 Electrons may enter an electron transport chain at the level of a mobile cytochrome or quinone carrier.
 For example, electrons from inorganic electron donors (nitrite, ferrous iron, electron transport chain) enter the electron transport chain at the cytochrome level.
 When electrons enter at a redox level greater than NADH, the electron transport chain must operate in reverse to produce this necessary, higher-energy molecule.

-Terminal oxidases and reductases
+It has been observed that inter-protein electron transport between cytochromes c and c1 (complex III) depends on pH and the presence of oxygen, suggesting that protons and superoxide may act as redox mediators in the long-distance electron transport process through the aqueous solution.

+Electron acceptors and terminal oxidase/reductase

+As there are a number of different electron donors (organic matter in organotrophs, inorganic matter in lithotrophs), there are a number of different electron acceptors, both organic and inorganic.
+As with other steps of the ETC, an enzyme is required to help with the process.

-When bacteria grow in aerobic environments, the terminal electron acceptor (O) is reduced to water by an enzyme called an oxidase.
-When bacteria grow in anaerobic environments, the terminal electron acceptor is reduced by an enzyme called a reductase.
-In mitochondria the terminal membrane complex (Complex IV) is cytochrome oxidase.
+If oxygen is available, it is most often used as the terminal electron acceptor in aerobic bacteria and facultative anaerobes.
+An oxidase reduces the O_{2} to water while oxidizing something else.
+In mitochondria, the terminal membrane complex (Complex IV) is cytochrome oxidase, which oxidizes the cytochrome.
 Aerobic bacteria use a number of different terminal oxidases.
 For example, E. coli (a facultative anaerobe) does not have a cytochrome oxidase or a bc1 complex.
 Under aerobic conditions, it uses two different terminal quinol oxidases (both proton pumps) to reduce oxygen to water.